 Sometimes I become obsessed with really specific things.
-Back in 2014/2015, the subject of my affections was the periodic table (and the plethora of elements contained within) mostly thanks to the wonderful Periodic Videos YouTube series by the always entertaining Brady Haran.
+Back in 2014 or so, the subject of my affections was the periodic table (and the plethora of elements contained within) mostly thanks to the wonderful Periodic Videos YouTube series by Brady Haran.

 Off the back of this, and looking to create a fresh addition to my portfolio when applying for a job at the time (I got it!)
 I built my own web-based periodic table which, as far as I've found, is the only periodic table on the internet which looks half decent, and is responsive right down to the smallest of mobile sizes.